ProgramSalamander/cargo-renamepkg/README.md

 # cargo-renamepkg
-This is a simple utility to help you rename a cargo package when you may create packages with unexpected names or just want to change its name.
+This is a simple utility to help you rename a cargo package when you may create a package with an unexpected name or just want to change its name.

 ## Use Case
 Suppose that you wanted to do this: